isabella232/stashkins/README.md

 The Jenkins Job Namespace
 =========================

-Stashkins is a tool to perform Jenkins job reconciliation.
-This means it reads the branches that exist on a given repository and creates using a template Jenkins jobs to build each branch.
+Stashkins is a tool that performs Jenkins job reconciliation.
+This means it reads the branches that exist on a given repository and uses a template to create jobs to build each one.
 It also deletes Jenkins jobs whose backing git branch has been removed.

 Stashkins considers itself the owner of the Jenkins job namespace.
-This means it will treat job names as indicators of not only whether a job should be created to build a branch on a repository, but also whether to delete a a job whose backing branch has been deleted.
+This means it will treat job names as indicators of not only whether a job should be created to build a branch on a repository, but also whether to delete a job whose backing branch has been deleted.

 For example, if a repository _bar_ in a Stash project _foo_ has a branch _issue/1_, Stashkins will create a job named